 - Client: Roman Catholic Church, Archdioceses of Tokyo

 - Project Year: 1964

 - Photographs: © Xia Zhi

-After experiencing their grandeur, trying to reach the sky, and their ineffably mystical spaces, I began to imagine new spaces, and I wanted to create them using modern technology.
+After experiencing their grandeur, trying to reach the sky, and their ineffably mystical spaces, I began to imagine new spaces, and I wanted to create them using modern technology.– Kenzo Tange

 St. Mary’s Cathedral in Tokyo Photographs

 The layout of the building is in the form of a cross, from which eight hyperbolic parabolas rise like a contemporary landmark cathedral located in San Francisco, also referred to as St. Mary’s Cathedral.

 The parabolas open upwards to form a cross of light, which continues vertically along the length of the four facades.
-To this rhomboid volume, other secondary constructions are added, including the baptistry and the baptismal font.
+Other secondary constructions are added to this rhomboid volume, including the baptistry and baptismal font.

 The rectangular shapes contrast with the symbolic character of the cathedral.
 The bell tower is 61.6 m (202 ft) high, standing a short distance away from the main building.
 The exterior cladding is made of stainless steel.
-In 2004 a large organ built by Italian firm Mascioni was installed.
+In 2004 a large organ built by the Italian firm Mascioni was installed.